 Safety management for authorised booking services

-A safety management system is a set of policies, procedures and plans that systematically manage health and safety by identifying safety risks and putting in place steps to mitigate them.
+A Safety Management System is a set of policies, procedures and plans that systematically manage health and safety by identifying safety risks and putting in place steps to mitigate them.

-- be documented in writing and readily accessible by people who need to use it;
+- be documented in writing and readily accessible by people who need to use it; and

 - be regularly reviewed, evaluated and updated.

 The Safety Management System should match the services an ODBS provides – smaller ODBSs may have less detailed Safety Management Systems than larger ones.